DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-layout.md

     The height or width of a dashboard surface is set in pixels.

 ## Dashboard Title
-The Dashboard Title is located at the top of the dashboard surface.
-It can contain text, images and command buttons.
+The Dashboard Title is at the top of the dashboard surface and can contain text, images, and command buttons.

 ![DashboardTitleArea](../../images/img19734.png)